Netgear WN2500RP WiFi Extender Review

 Receives and transmits on both the 2.4 and 5 Ghz. bands at the same time.

-The Netgear WN2500RP WiFi extender expands network range by re-transmitting data that it gets through its sensitive antennas, via its powerful yet sensitive radios.
+The Netgear WN2500RP WiFi extender expands network range.
+It does this by re-transmitting data that it gets through its sensitive antennas and powerful radios.

 Bridging Function

-You can connect Ethernet-based devices like wired Internet radios, desktop computers, and DVRs to your main WAP, through the wireless link established between this unit and your primary WAP.
-Excellent for bringing Internet into a remote office that while close enough to receive your main Wi-Fi, is too far away to run Ethernet cable to.
+You can connect Ethernet devices like wired Internet radios, desktop computers, and DVRs to your main WAP.
+Do this through the wireless link you create between this unit and your primary WAP.
+So this is excellent for bringing Internet into a remote office.
+True, that office may be close enough to receive your main Wi-Fi.
+But it is too far away to run Ethernet cable to.
+Thus using the bridging function works quite well in this situation.

-You can set up the Netgear WN2500RP WiFi extender via its Genie web site.
-E.g. The WN2500RP allows wireless devices (tablets and smart phones) to connect to it via WiFi, to run setup (http://www.mywifiext.net).
-Once set up, you can also connect to this extender’s SSIDs, and again, access the setup pages.
+You can set this up via its Genie web site.
+This allows wireless devices (tablets and smart phones) to connect to it via WiFi.
+Then you can run setup (http://www.mywifiext.net) from them.
+Then once set up, you can also connect to this extender’s SSIDs, and again, access the setup pages.

-The Genie web server, built into most recent consumer grade Netgear products, looks and works very much the same from one Netgear wireless device to the next.
-So if you’re familiar with how to set up another Netgear device, such as a Wi-Fi router, you’ll feel right at home programming the WN2500RP .
+The Genie web server, comes with most recent consumer grade Netgear products.
+So setup on these products works very much the same from device to device.
+So if you’re familiar with how to set up another Netgear device, you’ll feel right at home on the WN2500RP.

 Has Four Ethernet Ports

 Think of this as a 4-port Ethernet switch, but with wireless capability as well.
-It will locally connect Ethernet-bound PCs, radios, et al. But this switch / range extender will also extend your main Ethernet hub, via the wireless link that it establishes with your primary WAP.
+It will locally connect Ethernet-bound PCs, radios, et al. But this extender also extends your main Ethernet hub.
+It does so via the wireless link that it creates with your primary access point.

-To extend your wireless network in a different direction, you simply move the WN2500RP closer to where you need the improved WiFi signal.
+To extend your WiFi in a different direction, just move the WN2500RP closer to where you need stronger signal.
 Once configured, the extender will rebroadcast your primary WAP from any spot that is still in range.
 Easy to move too.
-You just unplug the Netgear WN2500RP WiFi extender from the AC outlet, take it where you need the improved WiFi, and plug it in there.
+You just unplug the extender.
+Take it where you need better WiFi.
+Then plug it in there.

 Supports WiFi Protected Setup (WPS)